Learn more about PEWS vision.

 Training opportunities in public engagement with science, including workshops and graduate and undergraduate courses

-Interdisciplinary group researching the theory and practice of public engagement with science
+Interdisciplinary research in the theory and practice of public engagement with science

 ➀ Science Communication